wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-scale.md

 14. After you have finished making changes to the items in the **Edit Scale Settings for Schedule** list, click the **Save** icon in the command bar at the bottom of the page to save all schedule settings at once (you do not have to save each schedule individually).

 <a name="ScalingSQLServer"></a>
-##Scaling a SQL Server Database connected to your web site
+##Scaling a SQL Server Database connected to your web app

 1. To scale one of the databases, in the **Linked Resources** section, click the **Manage scale for this database** link next to the name of the database.